bwolmarans/kitty/README.md

 ## Step 3 of the Challenge
 Block signed images in a specific namespace, allow but warn on other namespaces

-This one I struggled with.
+Here is where I struggeled.

 A Kyverno policy can only Audit or Enforce, but not on multiple namespaces at the same time.
 I don't think we're there yet, as shown by my demonstration below.
+So I tried swapping betweed Red and Blue namespaces, with two different Kyverno policies, but as you can see in this screen capture below, it didn't really work.

 ![kyverno](https://i.imgur.com/5r7JOIu.gif)